AyaHusseinAly/Booc_Bookstore_ROR_React/README.md

 ## Tools and versions used
 ### Back-End
-    - Ruby in Rails v5.2
+    - Ruby on Rails v5.2
         - devise
         - devise-jwt
         - redis v4.0